jyotiyadav94/Data-Science-Roadmap/HR Round/Introduction.md

 1. Balancing Speed and Perfection: I tend to strive for perfection in my work, and this sometimes impacts project timelines.
 While it ensures the quality of deliverables, I've been working on finding a balance between delivering high-quality work and meeting project deadlines.
 Setting realistic expectations and timelines has been a part of my improvement strategy

-2. Over-burden: This can be overcome by delegating task to other team memebers as well.
+2. Over-burden: This can be overcome by delegating tasks to other team members as well.

 # 8. Why would you like to move to Spain?
+I am a young single guy and I want to explore the world and live in different locations and experience different cultures while I'm young.
 I have been there in spain for 3 months in Barcelona.
 I really like the atmosphere around.
 People are very welcoming & had a good experience with the cuisine.
 On a personal level, I have always been fascinated by Spanish culture, history, and language.
 The vibrant lifestyle, rich cultural heritage, and beautiful landscapes are incredibly appealing.
 Living in Spain would provide a wonderful opportunity for personal growth, allowing me to immerse myself in a new culture and improve my Spanish language skills.
 The prospect of experiencing Spanish cuisine, traditions, and the welcoming nature of its people is something I look forward to.

 Moreover, the quality of life in Spain is highly attractive.
 With its excellent healthcare system, education, and work-life balance, Spain offers a supportive environment for both professional development and personal well-being.
 The country’s focus on innovation and sustainability also aligns with my values and interests.